Thousands gather in Baghdad to mourn Soleimani, others killed in U.S. air strike

 Many condemned the strikes, seeing Soleimani as a hero for his role in defeating the Islamic State militant group.
 Others voiced approval, saying Soleimani and Muhandis had backed the use of force against unarmed anti-government protesters last year and established militias that demonstrators blame for many of Iraq’s social and economic woes.

-Many Iraqis criticised Washington for killing the men on Iraqi soil and possibly plunging Iraq into another war.
+Many Iraqis criticized Washington for killing the men on Iraqi soil and possibly plunging Iraq into another war.

-Reporting By Ahmed Aboulenein; Additional reporting by Nayera Abdallah in Cairo; Writing By Maha El Dahan; Editing by Kim Coghill and Himani Sarkar
+Reporting By Ahmed Aboulenein; Additional reporting by Nayera Abdallah in Cairo; Writing By Maha El Dahan; Editing by Kim Coghill, Himani Sarkar and Toby Chopra